 EURACOAL believes that energy economics will ultimately decide the winners and losers: the decadent will be overtaken by those who have abundant and affordable energy at their disposal.

 In 1605, Francis Bacon wrote on the excellency of learning and knowledge, and on the merits of disseminating knowledge:

 “I think good to deliver it from the discredits and disgraces which it hath received, all from ignorance, but ignorance severally disguised; appearing sometimes in the zeal and jealousy of divines; sometimes in the severity and arrogancy of politicians; and sometimes in the errors and imperfections of learned men themselves.”

 “Of the Advancement and Proficience of Learning Divine and Human”, a letter to King James, Francis Bacon, Lord Chancellor of England, 1605.

 “I think that it is good to keep learning and knowledge free from the lies and distortions that come from ignorance.
 Ignorance takes many forms: sometimes the jealously guarded self-interest of religious zealots; sometimes the single-mindedness and arrogance of politicians; and sometimes the errors and faults of educated men.”

-As the age of enlightenment draws to a close and we enter a new world built on the ideals of socialism, the coal industry finds itself in the position of being the first victim.
-Other sectors should beware of what the politicisation of science and control of social media mean for them.
+As the age of enlightenment and industrial revolution draws to a close and we enter a new world, the coal industry finds itself in the position of being an early victim.
+Other sectors should be aware of what the politicisation of science and control of social media mean for them.

 Cook, J., Nuccitelli, D., Green, S. A., Richardson, M., Winkler, B., Painting, R., et al. (2013).
 Quantifying the consensus on anthropogenic global warming in the scientific literature.
 Environmental Research Letters, vol. 8, no. 2, 024024.